rezervemoney/gitbooks/mechanics-rzr/rzr-vs-ohm.md

 ---
-description: This page goes through a quick summary of what makes Dre different from OHM
+description: This page goes through a quick summary of what makes RZR different from OHM
 ---

 # RZR vs OHM